Elizabeth Jenkins (writer): Early life

 Jenkins was born on 31 October 1905 in Hitchin, Hertfordshire.
 Her father, James Heald Jenkins, established the Caldicott School in 1904, which he named for her mother, Theodora Caldicott Ingram.

 She attended the Modern School and St Christopher School, Letchworth and the women-only Newnham College, Cambridge from 1921, a constituent college of the University of Cambridge, where she studied English and history, though women were not eligible to receive a degree from the university until 1948.

 She took a position teaching English at King Alfred School in Hampstead in 1929.
 In 1939, when World War II started, she left her teaching position and worked assisting Jewish refugees and London air-raid victims for the Assistance Board.
 She later worked in government positions for the Board of Trade and the Ministry of Information.

-After the war she was a reader for Gollancz, her publisher, and recommend John Braine’s Room at the Top, for publication.
+After the war, she was a reader for Gollancz, her publisher, and recommended John Braine’s Room at the Top, for publication.